 - Lysmagikk is never to aid in possessing a thing or person.

-- No Light Magic whatsoever may be used to entice, influence, or manipulate a person against his own Moral Conscience (so long as this Conscience is not in direct contradiction to the Writings of Elonru).
+- No Light Magic whatsoever may be used to entice, influence, or manipulate a person against his own Moral Conscience (so long as this Conscience is known to not be merely a subverted reflexion in direct contradiction to the Writings of Elonru).

 - No other forms of magikk or any actions involving magikk that are contrary to the Writings will be executed.

-- Any debate regarding these rules will be resolved by the Writings of Elonru and Intercession with The Maker Himself.
+- Any debate regarding these rules will be resolved by examining the circumstances’ context and the Writings of Elonru and interceding with The Maker Himself.

 - Any student found guilty of transgressing the Writings by means of Magikk by a total of three convictions will result in his expulsion from the Assemblies.